 Meet Dr. Graham

 Dr. Catherine E. Graham graduated from Clark Atlanta University with a Bachelor’s degree in Psychology.
 She went on to obtain a Master’s degree from Florida A & M University in School Psychology.
-Dr. Graham received a Doctorate of Psychology (PsyD) from American School of Professional Psychology @ Argosy University/Washington, DC Campus.
-She is a licensed psychologist in the states of Maryland and Georgia and the District of Columbia.
+Dr. Graham has worked as a School Psychologist in several public school systems in the District of Columbia, Florida, Maryland, and Pennsylvania.

-Dr. Graham has 20 plus years of experience aiding children, adolescents, adults, and families lead healthier lives.
-Dr. Graham has worked in a variety of diverse settings, including public school systems in Florida, Maryland, Pennsylvania, and the District of Columbia.
-She completed her psychology trainee experiences at the District of Columbia Superior Court Child Guidance Clinic and the Center for Mental Health, Inc. (a community mental health agency).
+Dr. Graham received a Doctor of Psychology degree in Clinical Psychology from American School of Professional Psychology @ Argosy University/Washington, DC Campus.
 She completed a pre-doctoral internship at Sarah A. Reed Children’s Center, Residential Treatment Facility in Erie, PA.
 Dr. Graham was a post-doctoral fellow at Johns Hopkins University School of Medicine/Kennedy Krieger Institute in the Behavorial Psychology Department, Child and Family Therapy Clinic.

 Meet Ms. Parris